- Council: Western Downs Regional Council

 Total project cost

-* Average number of Full-Time Equivalent (FTE) jobs supported by project construction (based on Queensland Treasury's Guidelines for estimating FTE jobs directly supported by the capital work program).
+* Average number of Full-Time Equivalent (FTE) jobs supported by project construction (based on Queensland Treasury's Guidelines for estimating FTE jobs directly supported by the capital works program).

-Without Building our Regions funding, council would have had to postpone the project—the largest capital works it has embarked on and the largest upgrades in the infrastructure’s history.
+- Without Building our Regions funding, council would have had to postpone the project—the largest capital works it has embarked on and the largest upgrades in the infrastructure’s history.

-The project will support management and construction jobs during the 12-month build, and two ongoing existing jobs.
+- The project will support management and construction jobs during the 12-month build, and two ongoing existing jobs.

-Council expects more water rates and charges through more residential and industrial connections, and a reduction in maintenance costs.
+- Council expects more water rates and charges through more residential and industrial connections, and a reduction in maintenance costs.

-The project will facilitate the growth associated with the CSG industry and other key regional industries.
+- The project will facilitate the growth associated with the CSG industry and other key regional industries.

-It will also harness and convert a current waste product (water) of the CSG industry into a long-term viable economic solution.
+- It will also harness and convert a current waste product (water) of the CSG industry into a long-term viable economic solution.

-The high level of innovation and technology used by council’s utilities team has kept down costs.
+- The high level of innovation and technology used by council’s utilities team has kept down costs.

-Chinchilla’s population of around 7300 will have a safe, reliable and cost-effective water supply well into the future, including during floods.
+- Chinchilla’s population of around 7300 will have a safe, reliable and cost-effective water supply well into the future, including during floods.

-Protects from the real or perceived threat of untreated CSG water entering the water supply.
+- Protects from the real or perceived threat of untreated CSG water entering the water supply.

-This purpose-built facility allows for the indirect potable re-use of wastewater from the CSG extraction process—an Australian industry first—and paves the way for the industry to continue to grow in partnership with the community without contamination issues.
+- This purpose-built facility allows for the indirect potable re-use of wastewater from the CSG extraction process—an Australian industry first—and paves the way for the industry to continue to grow in partnership with the community without contamination issues.

-It provides a catalyst for the drought-proofing of Queensland's remote communities by sustainable risk mitigation and protective measures.
+- It provides a catalyst for the drought-proofing of Queensland's remote communities by sustainable risk mitigation and protective measures.

-384 solar panels producing 408.9kW/day will improve energy efficiency.
+- 384 solar panels producing 408.9kW/day will improve energy efficiency.

-Refurbishment of the existing raw water pumping station
+- Refurbishment of the existing raw water pumping station.

-New top-of-the-line potable treatment plant with 15% capacity increase
+- New top-of-the-line potable treatment plant with 15% capacity increase.

-New 3.5mL potable water reservoir and high-service pumping station
+- New 3.5mL potable water reservoir and high-service pumping station.

-4km of raw water pipeline from the pump station to the new treatment plant, with capacity to pump 90L of water/second
+- 4km of raw water pipeline from the pump station to the new treatment plant, with capacity to pump 90L of water/second.

-4km of treated water transfer main from the potable water reservoir to town supply
+- 4km of treated water transfer main from the potable water reservoir to town supply.

 - Multi-barrier ultra-filtration membrane process to achieve high levels of water quality from Chinchilla Weir, including treated CSG water.

 Disclaimer: Information on this page may change over the life of the project.
 Funding amounts referenced are as approved.